 Get a New Angle

-Aerial photography for example will give you an aspect of subject in motion and the skill that comes with it.
-This will in turn enhance your skill on shooting a moving subject.
-Artistic photography on the other hand, will expose you to the methods used to come up with images that focus mainly on creativity and shots that are extremely pleasing to the eye.
+Aerial photography, for example, will give you an aspect of the subject in motion and the skill that comes with it.
+This will, in turn, enhance your skill on shooting a moving subject.
+Artistic photography, on the other hand, will expose you to the methods used to come up with images that focus mainly on creativity and shots that are extremely pleasing to the eye.

 Start Small-Aim Big

 There are many cameras’ in the market.
 The digital single-lens reflex cameras (DSLR) are known for delivering remarkably sharp, spectacular images with high resolution.
 The point and shoot (P&S) on the other hand is standard, with special features being zoom lenses, automatic focus and preset modes.

 It is never about the camera, a skilled photographer can apply skills to come up with an image captivating to the eye, or as per the initial intention.
 Starting small with an affordable camera then moving on to a better camera is the way to go.

 Learning to work with all types of camera (manual and automatic controls) is essential for any photographer.

 Understand the Basics of Light

 Photography depends on light.
 It is the foundation upon which great photography is built.
 However, knowing that alone is not enough.
 You need to know the basics of light and understand them.